Ramon Airport

 The airport is located 18 km north of Eilat, next to Be'er Ora.
 Unlike the previous airport in Eilat, it has ample ramp space and a longer 3600 m runway, which allows large aircraft to land and park.
 The airport was originally due to open in April 2017, but the opening was pushed back and the airport opened on January 21, 2019.
 The Irish low-cost carrier Ryanair inaugurated the first international flight service with a Boeing 737–800 from Poznan, Poland, on March 4, 2019.

+The airport is designed to handle 2 million passengers annually in its initial phase, with expansion plans to accommodate up to 4.5 million passengers by 2030.